-- Earn 1 Aeroplan mile per $1 spent on grocery, gas and drugstore purchases
+- Earn 1 Aeroplan points per $1 spent on gas, groceries, and Air Canada purchases

-- Earn 1 Aeroplan mile per $1.50 spent on all other purchases
+- Earn 1 Aeroplan point per $1.50 on all other purchases

-The regular earn rate on the TD Aeroplan Visa Platinum is 1 Aeroplan mile per $1 spent on grocery, gas and drugstore purchases.
-All other spending gets you 1 Aeroplan point for every $1.5 spent.
+The regular earn rate on the TD Aeroplan Visa Platinum is 1 Aeroplan point per $1 spent on gas, groceries, and purchases made with Air Canada, including Air Canada Vacations.
 For an entry-level Aeroplan card, that’s not bad, but it’s disappointing that you don’t earn extra points on Air Canada purchases.

 Unlike the other TD Aeroplan credit cards, you don’t get any Air Canada benefits.
-That said, you do get some basic travel insurance (not medical or trip cancellation), purchase security, extended warranty protection and discounts at Avis and Budget car rental locations.
+That said, you do get some basic travel insurance (not medical or trip cancellation), purchase security, extended warranty protection and mobile device insurance.